code4me/4me-app-builder-nodejs/README.md

 in `<integration-name>/config/4me`.
 When you navigate to the service instance that represents your integration you'll see that a new Configuration Item, representing the lambda, is linked to it.

-At this time the app offering will not yet be visible in the Apps section (as that only shows published and enabled app offerings).
+At this time the app offering will not yet be visible in the 4me App Store (as that only shows published and enabled app offerings).
 But to test it you can add an Instance to your (provider) account.
-This is done by pressing the 'Add App Instance' which will take you to the same form as your customers will see when adding the app to their accounts, via the Apps section.
+This is done by pressing the 'Add App Instance' which will take you to the same form as your customers will see when adding the app to their accounts, via the 4me App Store.
 The Configuration tab will be opened which will show the UI extension linked to the app offering, so the customer can fill in the correct parameters.

 Once you filled the required fields you can create the app instance in your account by pressing 'Save'.
 Which values